-So, I channeled my frustration in creating solutions that will fit my problem.
+So, I channeled my frustration into creating solutions that will fit my problem.
 I’m constantly experimenting with my schedule to find the most optimal way of managing all of my day to day task.

-Frustration comes and goes and the most important thing to know is that, it can be managed and resolved just like everything else.
+Frustration comes and goes and the most important thing to know is that it can be managed and resolved just like everything else.